Zelaron/Sprecher-Network/README.md

 ## Output Files
 During training, the network produces and saves visualizations (e.g., network structure plots, spline function plots, and loss curves) in the `plots` directory.

+## Output Files
+During training, the network produces and saves visualizations (e.g., network structure plots, spline function plots, and loss curves) in the `plots` directory.

 ## Installation
 1. **Create and activate a virtual environment:**
    ```